 In the 1920s and 1930s, businessmen and aeronautical engineers established a number of successful aircraft manufacturing companies in Wichita.
 Lloyd Stearman, Walter Beech and Clyde Cessna established the Travel Air Manufacturing Company in Wichita in Jan.
 26, 1925.
 The city transformed into a hub of aircraft production and became known as “The Air Capital of the World.”
 Beechcraft, Cessna (both now part of Textron Aviation) and other firms including Bombardier Learjet, Airbus and Spirit AeroSystems continue to operate design and manufacturing facilities in Wichita today, and the city remains a major center of the aircraft industry.

-Since its early days, Wichita has evolved into a vibrant, multicultural city, with many new eateries, shops, breweries and outdoor spaces like the ICT Pop-Up Urban Park, an urban park in downtown Wichita and regular gathering spot for food trucks, and Revolutsia, a shipping container development with shopping and dining.
+Since its early days, Wichita has evolved into a vibrant, multicultural city, with many new eateries, shops, breweries and outdoor spaces like Naftzger Park, a newly-redesigned urban park in downtown Wichita and regular gathering spot for food trucks, and Revolutsia, a shipping container development with shopping and dining.

 First Fridays are a way to experience the local art scene, which earned Wichita a spot in Expedia’s list of Most Artistic Towns in the United States.
 Additionally, expansion of the city’s free Q-Line transportation, Bike Share ICT and electric scooters have ignited vibrancy into the city’s core.
 Lively festivals like Riverfest, Autumn & Art and the Tallgrass Film Festival also keep Wichita buzzing with excitement throughout the year.